lkellermann/sparkify-rdb/README.md

 ## **About** <a name = "about"></a>
 The `songplays` datamart can give us details about the musical taste of our customers and can help us to improve our recomendation system.

 This document describes the model of `songplays` table datamart on `sparkifydb` at server `localhost`, and the Python code to load new data.
+The production directory and data must be simmilar to those in `data/log_data` and `data/song_data` paths in this repository.

 ## 🏁 **Getting Started** <a name = "getting_started"></a>
 First you need to have the right permissions to access the source files and write them into `sparkifydb` tables that generates the `songplays` datamart table.
 Contact the owners or your team leader for more information.